JackWarshaw/Jacks-Personal-Work/index.md

 # Personal Portfolio
-The work below includes technical and design work in games and technology, along side my creative work in entertainment.
+Here is a selection of the games, tools, and projects that I have had the pleasure of working on, both technical and creative.
 I hope you enjoy!
 <br>

 <h3>.500</h3>